Cyanox62/pages/page.md

 # Removing Annoying Popups with Reverse Engineering

 No one really likes popup advertisements in software.
 But for some reason, certain closed-source developers treat these popups like their precious relics, guarded with layers of protection and a palpable fear of tampering.
-I encountered a program that displayed a popup and opens a website on startup recently that caused me a minor enough inconvenience to take it personally.
+I encountered a program that, on startup, displays a popup advertisement and opens up a website in my browser.
+This caused be a minor enough inconvenience to take it personally.

 So I fired up my debugger, rolled up my sleeves, and dove head-first into a mess of overly-complicated x86 assembly.